troynsofor-svg/AI-Portfolio-TROY-NSOFOR/L02_Troy_Nsofor_ITAI_2377_.ipynb/README.md

 the successful printing of the first 1000 characters of the content column (from a cell) serves as a qualitative verification of the successful data cleaning and reconstruction.

-Key Findings: In this project I learned how to code cells in Google Colab.
+Key Findings: The things I learned in this project are how to code cells in Google Colab.